-My intention for sessions is that all participants have the chance to develop their own individual felt knowledge of their bodies and experience of being in their body.
+My intention for yoga sessions is that all participants have the chance to develop their own individual felt knowledge of their body and experience of being in a body.
 You’ll get to know and explore the ‘yoga postures’ and feel comfortable recognising your own experiences in these shapes over time.
 You will become confident to attend any yoga class with a good knowledge of what feels right for you.
 You can participate/ or not and feel empowered to own your own experience and make your own choices (not deferring power to a teacher).

 Over reliance on talking and thinking rationally is challenged in art therapy which offers an opportunity to more directly connect with one’s inner thoughts and feelings (inner landscape) through using art materials to explore and express; without words and getting stuck in the thinking.